biobakery/kneaddata/readme.md

 To run KneadData in single end mode with BMTagger, run

-` $ kneaddata --input seq.fastq --reference-db $DATABASE --run-bmtagger`
+` $ kneaddata --unpaired seq.fastq --reference-db $DATABASE --run-bmtagger`

 By default, this will create the same four files as running with bowtie2.
 The only differences are the contaminants file will have "bmtagger" in the name instead of "bowtie2" and the included $DATABASE name would differ.